Murder in the Private Car: Plot

-This is the story of Los Angeles switchboard operator Ruth Raymond (Mary Carlisle).
-She learns from lawyer Alden Murray (Porter Hall) that she is actually the daughter of railroad tycoon Luke Carson (Berton Churchill).
+This is the story of Los Angeles switchboard operator Ruth Raymond.
+She learns from lawyer Alden Murray that she is actually the daughter of railroad tycoon Luke Carson.
 She had been kidnapped as a baby by Luke's brother and partner Elwood, and placed with strangers.
-Once it is found out that she is an heiress, there is an attempt on her life by her bodyguard and chauffeur, which is foiled by Godfrey Scott (Charles Ruggles).
+Once it is found out that she is an heiress, there is an attempt on her life by her bodyguard and chauffeur, which is foiled by Godfrey Scott.

 A telegram from her father is intercepted and replaced, telling her to meet him in New York instead of Los Angeles, and that a private train car has been arranged.
-Ruth, Murray, and her best friend Georgia Latham (Una Merkel) board the train bound for New York.
+Ruth, Murray, and her best friend Georgia Latham board the train bound for New York.
 In the private car, the lights go out and an announcement is heard, "Eight hours to live", after which Scott introduces himself to Ruth and her friends as a sleuth who prevents crime.
-Scott reunites Ruth with her boyfriend John Blake (Russell Hardie), who has stowed away.
+Scott reunites Ruth with her boyfriend John Blake, who has stowed away.
 Then the train is suddenly stopped until the wreck of a circus train on the tracks is cleared.

 Murray is murdered and "Five hours to live" is announced.
 Then an escaped circus gorilla attacks Ruth, Georgia, and Scott before jumping from the train to its death.
 The next morning, the train stops in the same small town where Luke Carson's train has also stopped.
 He has been tipped off by a mysterious voice transmission to meet her.
 Now with no reason to go to Los Angeles, her father joins Ruth's party in the private car, dismissing the danger, refusing to believe George when he says that Murray was stabbed through the eye.